equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The design of the eastbound tunnel and ventilation facility has been determined by the requirement
 for:

-x

-Eastbound exit portals to Wattle Street and Parramatta Road
+* Eastbound exit portals to Wattle Street and Parramatta Road

-x

-A possible future connection to the M4–M5 Link
+* A possible future connection to the M4–M5 Link

-x

-A possible future westbound exit onto Wattle Street from the M4–M5 Link.
+* A possible future westbound exit onto Wattle Street from the M4–M5 Link.

 This results in the need for five ventilation exhaust points, one for each off-ramp and two at the M4– M5 Link interface (one for each direction).
 The number of outlets is determined by the road geometry